bnb-chain/greenfield-docs/docs/tutorials/access-control/access-control.md

 ---
-title: Access Control Feature of Greenfield SDK
+title: Native Access Control
 order: 2
 ---

-# Access Control Feature of Greenfield SDK
+# Native Access Control

 In this tutorial we’ll use the go-SDK library to manage your buckets and objects.